Suspected serial killer Glen Rogers executed in Florida - UPI.com

 Rogers filed an appeal with the U.S. Supreme Court after DeSantis signed his death warrant, but the nation's highest court denied his appeal.

+"Tonight, Florida executed a man they once should have saved," it said in a statement sent to UPI.
+"His execution did nothing to prevent future victims or future offenders. it is simply one final act of violence to an already devastating story."

+"Glen's state-sanctioned murder was the ultimate hypocrisy: Florida's 'commitment' to victims of sex trafficking is nothing more than a sound bite to score political points."

-He also was convicted of murder and sentenced to death in California for the strangulation death of Sandra Gallagher, who was a mother of three.
+Rogers was also convicted of murder and sentenced to death in 1999 in California for the strangulation death of Sandra Gallagher, who was a mother of three.

 Rogers met Gallagher in a Van Nuys, Calif., bar and killed her a few weeks before killing Cribbs in Florida.